Custom queries

 :

-import { app } from '../../.server/app';
+import { app } from '../../_server/app';

-import dataSource from '../../.server/data-sources/postgres';
+import dataSource from '../../_server/data-sources/postgres';

-export const action = app.defineTableController(dataSource, {
+const controller = app.defineTableController(dataSource, {

 rootTable: {